Pink Bus Service Gets Thumbs Up From Civil Society - UrduPoint

 Pink Bus Service Gets Thumbs Up From Civil Society

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2025) Civil society organizations and women's rights activists have welcomed the launch of the Pink Bus Service in Islamabad, calling it a "positive step" towards promoting women's empowerment and education.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Jan, 2025) Civil society organizations and women's rights activists on Sunday welcomed the launch of the Pink Bus Service in Islamabad, calling it a "positive step" towards promoting women's empowerment and education.

 They were of the view that this initiative is a testament to the government's commitment to addressing the transportation challenges faced by women in accessing educational facilities.